elizabethLomb/REST-Phone-catalogue-API/README.md

 It comes with the necessary configuration for the deployment in Heroku, you only need to configure your own database

-The build is minified and the filenames include the hashes.<br />
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+See the section about [deployment](https://devcenter.heroku.com/articles/git) for more information.

 ### `Cors`